Kanhasingh235/Wokwi_Embedded_projects/README.md

  ## simulation link
  Here is the link (https://wokwi.com/projects/435635043000957953)

- ## Day 11 – Motion Sensor Based LED Control
+ ## project 11 – Motion Sensor Based LED Control

 This project uses a PIR motion sensor to detect human motion.
 When motion is detected, an LED turns ON; otherwise, it remains OFF.